 A. India is a warm country.
 Your stay in the plains will be in Delhi.
 During spring and fall days Delhi is warm and sunny. sometimes hot.
 Evenings may be comfortable.
 You can see the climate chart for Delhi here.

 The bulk of your time will be spent in the Himalayas in Satkhol village.
 Satkhol is not on the weather map but you can see weather forecasts for Mukteshwar which is six miles away (and 1000 feet higher).
 The climate chart for Mukteshwar is here..

 The temperature in the Himalayas varies during these seasons.
 It can go from warm, sunny days to cool evenings and cold nights - colder if it rains.
 Although fall and spring are not the rainy season, showers can happen so it’s best to pack layers.
 Buildings here do not have heating so you'll wear warm layers indoors as well.

 Q. How should I plan to dress for India?

-Except for big cities like Delhi, Indians tends to dress conservatively.
+A. Except for big cities like Delhi, Indians tends to dress conservatively.
 While men can wear whatever is comfortable for them, women face some challenges.